ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 *  Edit the RM-Python-config.ini to specify the location of the RM file,
    the unifuzz64.dll file and the output report file.
 Some script functions may be turned on or off.
 The required edits should be obvious.
-*  Double click the TestExternalFiles.py file.
+*  Double click the TestExternalFiles.py file to run the script and generate the report file.
+   (5,000 media files requires about 3 seconds tun time)
 *  Examine the report output file.

+The Python installation requires about 100 Mbytes.
+It is easily and cleanly removed using the standard method found in Windows=>Settings
+All other components are very small.

-Tested with RootsMagic v7.6.5 and v8.0.0.0
+Tested with RootsMagic v7.6.5 and v8.1.8.0
-       Python for Windows v3.9.0   64bit
+       Python for Windows v3.10.2   64bit
        unifuzz64.dll (version number not set, MD5=06a1f485b0fae62caa80850a8c7fd7c2)
-       Operating system= Window 10, 64bit
+       Operating system Window 11, 64bit

 Python download-
 https://www.python.org/ftp/python/3.9.6/python-3.9.6-amd64.exe
 This link is in the context of- https://www.python.org/downloads/windows/
-Use the current version of Python, version > 3.9.0.
+Use the current version of Python, version > 3.10.0.
 Click on the link near the top of page.
 Then ...
 Find the link near bottom of page, in "Files" section, labeled "Windows installer (64-bit)" Click it and save the installer.